Quantization of electromagnetic field in the Schwarzschild spacetime: Introduction

 \section{Introduction}

-Starting from the well-known papers \cite{Boulware:1974dm, Hartle:1976tp}, the problem of field quantization in the presence of black holes is widely discussed in the literature.
+Starting from the well-known papers \cite{Boulware:1974dm,Hartle:1976tp}, the problem of field quantization in the presence of black holes is widely discussed in the literature.
 However, many questions still remain insufficiently clarified.
-In particular, there exist conceptual problems like the existence of the so-called ``white hole'' in the Kruskal-Szekeres coordinates \cite{Kruskal:1959vx, Szekeres:1960gm} and a well-known problem with locality associated with the location of the white hole in our Universe or even in a parallel world.
+In particular, there exist conceptual problems like the existence of the so-called ``white hole'' in the Kruskal-Szekeres coordinates \cite{Kruskal:1959vx,Szekeres:1960gm} and a well-known problem with locality associated with the location of the white hole in our Universe or even in a parallel world.
 One of the attempts to solve this problem \cite{tHooft:2018waj,tHooft:2019xwm,Hooft:2022azz} led to the idea of ``quantum cloning'' of the outer regions of black and white holes.
 In this approach, the inner regions of black and white holes turn out to be only mathematical artifacts that have no direct physical interpretation and do not play any role in the evolution of the system \cite{Hooft:2022azz}.

-The conclusion of paper \cite{Hooft:2022azz}, together with the approach used in recent papers \cite{Akhmedov:2020ryq,Anempodistov:2020oki,Bazarov:2021rrb}, motivated us to consider the quantum field theory only in the region outside the horizon of the Schwarzschild black hole.
+The conclusion of paper \cite{Hooft:2022azz}, together with the approach used in recent papers \cite{Akhmedov:2020ryq,Anempodistov:2020oki,Bazarov:2021rrb}, motivated us to consider quantum field theory only in the region outside the horizon of the Schwarzschild black hole.
 The idea was to carry out a mathematically rigorous procedure of canonical quantization, including checking the fulfillment of all the necessary commutation relations and obtaining the Hamiltonian.
-Surprisingly, such a treatment lacks in the literature.
+Although the properties of the spectrum of states within the framework of relativistic quantum mechanics in the gravitational field of the Schwarzschild black hole are studied quite well, see \cite{Zecca:2009zz,Barranco:2011eyw}, in general such a treatment lacks in the literature.
 For example, in classical paper \cite{Boulware:1974dm} the fulfillment of the commutation relations is not checked.
-Meanwhile, there exist papers with controversial statements regarding the properties of the spectrum of states within the framework of relativistic quantum mechanics in the gravitational field of the Schwarzschild black hole: in paper \cite{Deruelle:1974zy} it is stated that there exist resonant states (with energies smaller than the mass of the field) that decay exponentially at spatial infinity and behave as purely ingoing waves towards the horizon, whereas in paper \cite{Barranco:2011eyw} it is stated that all solutions\footnote{See also \cite{Zecca:2009zz} for a more detailed discussion of the solutions.} in the continuous spectrum of states with energies smaller than the mass of the field behave as standing waves towards the horizon, which is in accord with our results.